kc9yjp/statiq-musing-demo/input/posts/welcome.md

 Published: 05/20/2023
 Tags:
   - Omphaloskepis
-  - It's all about me
+  - All About Me
+  - Statiq
 ---
 I'm excited about using Statiq.
 This is an awesome looking platform.